 - Job Scheduler.

 - Native Salesforce.com deduplication solution.

 - Intelligent notification alerts on successful merge with the master record details.

-You can easily check out Advitya and use it to solve all your duplicate data issues!
+You can easily check out DSM use it to solve all your duplicate data issues!